 Do Nasca Lines have a No-fly Zone?

-In Peru, overflight is prohibited in restricted areas, such as the Government Palace, military zones, airports, archeological sites (including the Nasca lines, of course), and protected natural areas, unless authorized by the corresponding entities.
+In Peru, overflight is prohibited in restricted areas, such as the Government Palace, military zones, airports, archeological sites (including the Nasca lines), and protected natural areas, unless authorized by the corresponding entities.

 What are the prominent historical landmarks in Nasca?